Occupancy Data Shows APAC is Leading the Way With 214% Growth in Workplace Utilization

 Today, we’re excited to share our first-ever regional study on 2022 workplace utilization trends, specifically looking at utilization across the US, APAC, and EMEA.

-Many workplace leaders feel a sense of uncertainty as they monitor volatile workplace utilization across their corporate portfolios.
+Many workplace leaders feel a sense of uncertainty as they monitor volatile workplace occupancy across their corporate portfolios.

-To help your business understand how workplace utilization is shifting and the upcoming trends you can expect, VergeSense analyzed space utilization across 814 buildings globally, which includes 226 companies and over 150,000 spaces.
+To help your business understand how workplace occupancy is shifting and the upcoming trends you can expect, VergeSense analyzed occupancy data across 814 buildings globally, which includes 226 companies and over 150,000 spaces.

 Here are the key findings from this report: